endlesspint8/endlesspint8.github.io/night-night/index.md

 # Mashing

+## The empty space between German and Russian power

+_Reconstruction of Nations (Snyder); Gates of Europe; Armageddon Averted_

 ## Things Fall Apart

-_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice; The Narrow Corridor; Splinterlands; A Cold Welcome: The Little Ice Age and Europe’s Encounter with North America; The Anarchy: The Relentless Rise of the East India Company; The Horde: How the Mongols Changed the World; Staying with the Trouble; Splinterlands; The end of the world is just the beginning; Road to Unfreedom (or latest Snyder title)_
+_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice; The Narrow Corridor; Splinterlands; A Cold Welcome: The Little Ice Age and Europe’s Encounter with North America; The Anarchy: The Relentless Rise of the East India Company; The Horde: How the Mongols Changed the World; Staying with the Trouble; Splinterlands; The end of the world is just the beginning; Road to Unfreedom (or latest Snyder title); Globalization and its Discontents_

 ## Death & Co.